Maybe you haven’t; it’s not a widely understood, or talked about, concept.

 If both are in an affair with each other, the secretive and sexual aspect of their relationship fuels their Limerence.

 15. Physical symptoms can be experienced in Limerence.

 physical symptoms when around or in contact with the LO are common, such as heart palpitations and possibly even dizzy and sweaty.

-16. Intelligent people often disregard normal reasoning, previously held values,
+16. Normally well reasoning people who now disregard logic, previously held values,

 - They are very often present in one or both people in an affair creating a “limerent relationship”.

 In other words, a relationship based not on the self sacrificing, unconditional type of love that’s long lasting.

 A limerent relationship is usually an affair that has many of these 16 characteristics.
 Is this a good foundation for a relationship?